razorcd/razorcd.github.io/_posts/2022-01-15-target_encoding_in_machine_learning.md

 <br/>

+**Example 2:**

-2. Let's use the same dataset but instead of using `restaurantId` directly, we will do target encoding on the `bill` by adding a new column called `mean_bill` and calculate the mean bill value for each restaurant.
+Let's use the same dataset but instead of using `restaurantId` directly, we will do target encoding on the `bill` by adding a new column called `mean_bill` and calculate the mean bill value for each restaurant.

 | # | restaurantId | menu_items | bill | mean_bill
 | --|--------------|:----------:|:----:|---------------